zekicaneksi/Bomchess/README.md

 ## Regarding Development

-Considering required technologies and libraries are installed and running,
+Considering required technologies; Node.js (npm) and MongoDB are installed and running, and collections (users, matches, reports, ...) in MongoDB are created,

+running `npm install` in `app/backend` and in `app/front_end` installs the libraries,

-Running "npm start" in the app/front_end, <br>
+finally running "npm start" in the `app/front_end`, <br>
-and running "node index.js" in the app/backend sets up the app for development.
+and "node index.js" in the `app/backend` sets up the app for development.

+the SECRET for sessions in the backend's .env file must be changed.

+The ports of backend, frontend and database can be changed in `app/front_end/.env` and in `app/backend/.env` environment files.

 #### Notes